ToxicJojo/SkeletonPlaceholder/docs/existing.md

 # From existing UI

-BoneCss was built to allow you to easily transform your existing UI to a placholder without having to recreate the layout.
+Skeleton Placeholder was built to allow you to easily transform your existing UI to a placholder without having to recreate the layout.
 This saves you time and means any layout changes you make in the UI will also be reflected in the placholder.
 Once your data loads you can update the content and remove the `skeleton` class from the layout to show the content.

 ## Starting point